There are now 2 possible online modes for units:

 Availability Location Mode Semester 2 UWA (Perth) Face to face

 - Details for undergraduate courses

 - Level 3 option in the Philosophy major sequence

 - Level 3 elective

-- Indicative assessments in this unit are as follows: (1) examinations; (2) assignments; and (3) participation.
+Indicative assessments in this unit are as follows: (1) examination; (2) assignments; and (3) participation.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the assignments component.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.